Trading Cryptocurrency with Multibook

 Because different instruments trade at different prices—even those based on the exact same asset—sometimes the price of a lone instrument can be temporarily dislocated from the average.
 If you have trading accounts across multiple exchanges, the ability to always choose the best price could significantly increase your P/L over time.
 It can also be a great trading signal.

 Sellers ate through bids at 1600 which then immediately flipped to the offer.
 The level absorbed a brief moment of market buying, before very rapidly tanking, falling through large bids at 1400 to trade smaller bids just above 1100.
 Spreads widened and very few trades were transacted during this time.
-The first reasonably sized volume delta dots appeared as spreads narrowed towards where the movement started around 1600.
+The first reasonably sized volume delta dots appeared as spreads narrowed towards where the movement started at 1600.

 While it seems that a market participant did manage to successfully trade this move (the red dot being a market sell that traded into somebody’s best bid at 1120), it’s hard to know if the transaction was a participant closing a short, a market maker balancing their books, or a trader betting that the down move was over.
-Either way, the reality is that trading this move would be very difficult, not to mention risky.
+Either way, the reality is that trading this would be very difficult, not to mention risky.

 Zooming into the Multibook heatmap further, we can see that some exchanges saw selling absorption of the large offers just above 1500.
-The selling momentum is stalling, and this could have been taken as confirmation that the rapid down move is overdone.
+The selling momentum is stalling, and this could have been taken as confirmation that the rapid down move was overdone.
 This turned out to be the low of the day, the pair making a short term higher high minutes later and trading back up into the 1600-1700 zone almost as quickly as it fell.